+To incorporate observation variability we use the binomial noise model.
+At each location $x$, we compute an interval $[H N_s^-(x,t),H N_s^+(x,t)]$, where the lower and upper bounds are the 0.025 and 0.975 quantiles of the binomial distribution with mean $H N_s(x,t)$.
+Taking the union of these intervals over $s=1,\ldots,S$ at each mesh point $x_i$ on a uniform grid over $-100\le x\le100$ with 401 mesh points gives the green prediction interval in Figure \ref{fig:F7}(a).

-Results in Figure \ref{fig:F7}(a) superimpose the noisy data and the MLE solution on the prediction interval.
-This visualization confirms that the MLE solution captures the key trends and features of the noisy data but without characterizing any variability, whereas the prediction interval encloses the stochastic data reasonably well.
-Specifically, the prediction interval encloses 397 out of 401 data points, or 99\% of the data in this realization.
-In this case it is prudent to note that we have formed this prediction interval from the region in Figure \ref{fig:F4}(a) where the bounds of the 95\% parameter confidence set are not determined by the curvature of the loglikelihood function alone.
-Here, $K$ is not identifiable from count data alone since there are many values of $K$ that match the data equally well so we identify set of $S$ points that jointly satisfy $\bar{\ell}^{\textrm{\,c}} (\vec{\theta} \; | \; \mathbf{N}(t)) \ge \bar{\ell}^{*}$ and $5 \le K \le 15$ because of the truncated region of parameter space that we have chosen to examine.
-This example provides a cautionary example of the potential to over-interpret model-based predictions for non-identifiable problems since the prediction intervals appear to be reasonable when compared with both the mean trend in the data and when compared with the noise in the data, however these intervals have not been constructed using a well-defined confidence set, and care needs to be exercised when interpreting such prediction intervals~\citep{Simpson2024}.
-A more usual approach would be to restrict our attention to model-based predictions for a identifiable problems, such as working with trajectory data the loglikelihood function in Figure \ref{fig:F4}(b).
+Figure \ref{fig:F7}(a) superimposes the noisy data and MLE solution on the prediction interval.
+The MLE captures the mean trend but not the stochastic variability, whereas the prediction interval encloses the data reasonably well.
+Specifically, it contains 397 out of 401 data points, or 99\% of the data in this realization.
+However, this interval is constructed from the likelihood region in Figure \ref{fig:F4}(a), where the bounds of the 95\% parameter confidence set are not determined by likelihood curvature alone.
+Since $K$ is not identifiable from count data, many values of $K$ match the data nearly equally well.
+Our accepted samples therefore satisfy both $\bar{\ell}^{\textrm{\,c}}(\vec{\theta}\mid\mathbf{N}(t))\ge \bar{\ell}^{*}$ and the imposed bound $5\le K\le15$, which reflects the truncated parameter region considered.
+This is a cautionary example: the prediction interval appears reasonable, but it is not based on a well-defined confidence set, so it should be interpreted carefully~\cite{Simpson2024}.
+A more typical use of likelihood-based prediction would focus on identifiable problems, such as the trajectory-data likelihood in Figure \ref{fig:F4}(b).